-- Derogatory items such as bankruptcies, foreclosures, deed in lieu of foreclosures, short sales, judgments, unpaid collection accounts, charge offs, and other derogatory items can be deleted off credit report
+- Derogatory items such as bankruptcies, foreclosures, deed in lieu of foreclosures, short sales, judgments, unpaid collection accounts, charge offs, and other derogatory items can be deleted off the credit report

-- After consumers get their bankruptcy deleted off credit report, the chances are they will get an automated approval by the automated underwriting system
+- After consumers get their bankruptcy deleted off a credit report, the chances are they will get an automated approval by the automated underwriting system

 - This is because the automated underwriting system will not recognize they have a bankruptcy

-- However, all lenders will order a third party public records report by a third party servicer where they search public records on mortgage loan applicants
+However, all lenders will order a third party public records report by a third party servicer where they search public records on mortgage loan applicants.

-- Third party public record investigative servicers such as Lexis Nexis will catch that
+- Third-party public record investigative servicers such as Lexis Nexis will catch that

 - Borrowers who have not passed the mandatory waiting period after bankruptcy and/or foreclosure will get caught